bfsmith9/yeswescan/README.md

 - Python's (len) can include the newline character
 - The input file has to be in *one directory/folder* below the current one, and has to have a .txt suffix
 - The output file is called 'scoutput.txt,' and it is sent to the same level as the program.
 ## 2/1/2023
 - Customer wants Dept/Cat & User as well, which are the fields directly after QTY, respectively.
 After that there are two more fields we won't fill in, "Price" & "Area", so just two more commas added to the end.

+## 2/2/2023
+- Changed output file name to dept name with the "spi" extension.